Yeah, me either.

 But I keep coming back to the price. $69?
 Really?
 Assembly of the Magic Banana cannot take more than 5 minutes.
 They probably glue each end of the tube into the handle and call it a day.
 If this were $30, I’d say go for it.
 It’s a different sensation, something weird to add to your toybox, but not for $69.

-Banana fiends would be better off getting the $36 Oh Oui Pink Banana vibrator or Bananagrams game (or, if you’re just really into vibrating fruit, the Minna Limon, Rianne S Forbidden Fruit apple, or this atrocity).
-Kegel fiends would be better off getting the actually-fun Luna Beads.
+Banana fiends would be better off getting the $15 Bananagrams game or a silicone banana dildo (or, if you’re just really into vibrating fruit, the Minna Limon, Rianne S Forbidden Fruit apple, or this atrocity).
+Kegel fiends would be better off getting the actually-fun kGoal or Luna Beads.
 And G-spot fiends would be better off getting one of the many things that, on most days, I’d rather fuck myself furiously with.
 You won’t be empowered, I guess, but… oh well?

 Thank you, SheVibe!